-After months or years of this unnatural bombardment of a survival-state chemical flood in the brain– which helped the person survive the situation or was activated to help the person maintain an awareness to keep himself or herself safe, the limbic system becomes permanently altered.
+After months or years of this unnatural bombardment of a survival-state chemical flood in the brain– which helped the person survive the situation or was activated to help the person maintain awareness to keep himself or herself safe, the limbic system becomes permanently altered.

 What types of events can cause this to happen?
-It depends, as we now know there are two main types of psychological impacts that can develop, depending on the type, duration, or number of traumatic events that occur.
+It depends, as we now know there are two main types of psychological responses that can develop, depending on the type, duration, or number of traumatic events that occur.

 The two main types of responses (or diagnoses) related to trauma and traumatic events are:

 - Posttraumatic Stress Disorder (PTSD), which is a state of extreme anxiety that activates the “fight or flight” response on a consistent basis.
 It is so encompassing that a person’s thoughts, emotions, and beliefs about the world are all affected.
 It is caused by a single traumatic incident or an event with a time-limited duration, such as an accident, natural disaster, sexual assault, or tour of duty.

 - Complex Posttraumatic Stress Disorder (C-PTSD) is a deeper-level response that results in a state of identity disruption, emotion dysregulation and/or distorted perceptions of others, and also usually includes all of the symptoms of PTSD as well.
 It is caused by a chronic and prolonged period of trauma almost always involving the removal of control and free will and the inability to escape or perception of such.
 Examples include child abuse, Prisoners of War, cults, domestic violence, forced prostitution, or can occur when multiple traumas layer atop one another.

 2. PTSD or CPTSD Symptoms are Not Personality Characteristics